eugkoos/eugkoos/README.md

-# Hi, I'm Eugene — a Music Operations & Data Analyst
+# Hi, I'm Eugene — a Digital Marketing Specialist & Data Analyst

 Data-driven professional combining experience in music industry operations (labels, royalties, distribution) with BI and data visualization.
 Skilled in SQL, Python (Pandas, Streamlit), Tableau, and Excel for analytics, automation, and reporting.